Arshiakosha/Arshiakosha/README.md

 - Building comprehensive data analytics dashboards for business performance optimization
 - Leading academic initiatives and industry partnerships at Business Technology Association
 - Developing case competitions to bridge the gap between academia and industry
+- Finding a position such as Business Analyst or technical roles that use analytics and technology

 ### 🌱 I'm currently learning...
 - Advanced Python for data science and machine learning